wp-plugins/hits-ie6-pngfix/readme.txt

 Yes, this is my first plugin.
 If you have any feedback, please visit my site!

 == Changelog ==

+= 2.3 [August 2, 2009] =
+* Added basic handling if the properties file is not writeable.
+* Added new code to better handle the upgrading of the plugin.

 = 2.2 [July 24, 2009] =
 * Added SuperSleight as another PNG fix method